KxSystems/docs/docs/interfaces/kafka/user-guide.md

 test  1         -1001  ""
 ```

 ### `.kfk.CommittedOffsets`

-_Retrieve the last committed offset for a topic on a particular partition_
+_Retrieve the last-committed offset for a topic on a particular partition_

 Syntax: `.kfk.CommittedOffsets[x;y;z]`

 Where

--   `x` is the integer value associated with the consumer id
+-   `x` is the integer value associated with the consumer ID
 -   `y` is a symbol denoting the topic
 -   `z` is an int list of partitions or dictionary of partitions(int) and offsets(long)

-Returns a table containing the offset for a particular partition for a topic.
+returns a table containing the offset for a particular partition for a topic.

 ```q
 q)client:.kfk.Consumer[kfk_cfg];